qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/releasing.rst

 directory inside the .zip file to not interfere with other plugins.
 Mandatory files are: :file:`metadata.txt`,  :file:`__init__.py` and :file:`LICENSE`.
-But it would be nice to have a :file:`README` and of course an icon to represent the plugin (:file:`resources.qrc`).
-Following is an example of how a plugin.zip should look like.
+But it would be nice to have a :file:`README` and of course an icon to represent the plugin.
+Following is an example of how a :file:`plugin.zip` should look like.

 ::